steffencrespo/GameOfLifeAPI/ASSUMPTIONS.md

 ## Notes

+- Replaced Dictionary with its thread-safe alternative ConcurrentDictionary.
 - Additional enhancements (e.g., Docker support, Swagger customization, async I/O) were deprioritized to focus on functional correctness, code clarity, and testability.